Programs

 Elizabeth Andoh

-Kitchen Culture Cooking Club is a Facebook group for sharing ideas and kitchen projects related to Japan’s culinary culture.
+Kitchen PROJECTS is a resource of seasonal and year-round cooking projects related to Japan’s culinary culture.

 You don’t need to be Japanese, or live in Japan, to enjoy and benefit from Japan’s kitchen wisdom.
-The Kitchen Culture Cooking Club encourages and supports all those who want to explore and practice washoku and kansha in their own kitchens.
+Kitchen PROJECTS encourages and supports all those who want to explore and practice washoku and kansha in their own kitchens.

 The day we spent cooking with Elizabeth brought Japanese culture to life for us in ways only sharing time in the kitchen can do.
 When we arrived, Elizabeth and her gracious husband Atsunori, welcomed us into their home…the perfect place to learn more about traditional Japanese cooking.
 We tasted, compared, cooked and learned about Japanese ingredients all against a backdrop of gaining new understanding of the philosophy of balance and harmony that underpins the Japanese meal.
 Nature, local seasonal ingredients, presentation and, of course, taste all combine to create Washoku in Elizabeth’s kitchen.
 One word to describe the entire experience: Oishii!!